dougeby/IntuneDocs/intune-user-help/get-recovery-key-cpweb.md

     ![Screenshot of Company Portal website, highlighting the More menu where Get recovery option will be.](./media/1907-recovery2-cpweb-intune.PNG)

-1. Your recovery key will apppear.
+1. Your recovery key will appear.
 For security reasons, the key will disappear after five minutes.
 To see the key again, select **Get recovery key**.

 If a key isn't found but your device is properly encrypted, contact your organization's support person.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).